hdg7/MimickAV/README.md

 # MimickAV

-MimickAV is a imitation system that can learn to predict the behaviour of different anti-virus engines.
+MimickAV is an imitation system that can learn to predict the behaviour of different anti-virus engines.
 It is based on Entropy Profiles.
 These profiles are extracted using EnTS:

 https://github.com/hdg7/EnTS/